Single Intraday Coupling (SIDC)

 The update of the SOB means that the matched orders are removed from the SOB, and consequently the available transmission capacity in the CMM is updated.
 The number of borders that have their capacities updated depends on where the matched orders are located.

-How data about trades is used
+How is data about trades is used?

 The Shipping Module (SM) receives data from the SOB about all trades when they are concluded.
 These can be: